IsraelCabrera/frigate/docs/docs/configuration/restream.md

   streams: ...
 ```

-**NOTE:** This does not apply to localhost requests, there is no need to provide credentials when using the restream as a source for frigate cameras.
+**NOTE:** This does not apply to localhost requests, there is no need to provide credentials when using the restream as a source for security cameras.

 ## Reduce Connections To Camera